pace-neutrons/Euphonic/doc/source/index.rst

 bandstructures and inelastic neutron scattering intensities from a force constants matrix (e.g. from a .castep_bin file).
-Euphonic can also do simple plotting, and can plot dispersion and density of states from precalculated phonon frequencies (e.g. CASTEP .bands or .phonon).
+Euphonic can also do simple plotting, and can plot dispersion and density of states from precalculated phonon frequencies (e.g. CASTEP .phonon files).

 For more information on how to use Euphonic, see the :ref:`tutorials <tutorials>`